Can you make money filling out surveys online?

 Well the answer to that question is, yes you can.

 What also needs to be asked: Can you make a living, or get rich filling out surveys?

 I must say no to that, and that’s an emphatic no!

 However: My favorite of these sites is My Points.

 The biggest frustration

-The main issue I’ve found is: You spend too much time filling out qualifying surveys only to be told you don’t qualify.
+The main issue I’ve found on all of these is: You spend too much time filling out qualifying surveys only to be told you don’t qualify.
 This is a serious time drain, and honestly the main obstacle to actually accumulating any real income.